-Since October 2020, the CFIA approved six PNTs for unconfined environmental release: one camelina product, one canola product, two corn products, and two soybean products.
 Regulatory clearance or approvals in key importing countries and regions such as China and the European Union continue to have a significant influence on a company's decision to commercialize a product once domestic approvals are obtained.

-Canada planted approximately 11.6 million hectares of genetically engineered (GE) crops in 2021, mainly canola, soybeans, and corn.
-Area planted to biotech crops increased approximately seven percent from the previous year, driven by an increase in area planted to canola.
+Canada planted approximately 11.3 million hectares of genetically engineered (GE) crops in 2022, mainly canola, soybeans, and corn.
+Area planted to biotech crops decreased approximately 11 percent from the previous year, driven by a decrease in area planted to canola.